WinVector/ExampleRPackage/extras/setting_up_a_Linux_machine.md

     sudo apt-get install curl xml2 libcurl4-openssl-dev libxml2-dev libssl-dev git qpdf pandoc gdebi-core sudo apt-get install texlive texstudio texinfo texlive-fonts-extra

+Each machine is going to be a bit different.
+Paths with spaces in them can cause trouble for R, so try to avoid them.
+We confirmed these insstall instructions on clean `Ubuntu` 20.04 machine on Sunda October 17th, 2020.

 Add an R distro to your package repository lists.

     # add the following line to /etc/apt/sources.list (no indent/initial spaces)